About Me

 Bristol , United Kingdom

-I'm co-director of the Leaping Word Poetry Consultancy, which provides advice for poets on writing, editing and publishing, as well as qualified counselling support for those exploring personal issues in their work - https://theleapingword.com.
-My fifth poetry collection, Learning Finity, is now available from Indigo Dreams or directly from me.
+I'm co-founder of the Leaping Word Poetry Consultancy, which provides advice for poets on writing, editing and publishing, as well as qualified counselling support for those exploring personal issues in their work - https://theleapingword.com.
+My sixth poetry collection, Love the Albatross, is now available from Indigo Dreams or directly from me.

-Monday 20 June 2022
+Monday, 20 June 2022

 Breakfast at Oxwich Bay

-It was the Northerner's big birthday last week, but he'd been working during the day, and I was reading at a launch in the evening, so we kept Sunday free for an early morning trip to Oxwich Bay on the Gower peninsula, with a celebratory breakfast on the beach.
+It was the Northerner's big birthday last week, but he'd been working during the day, and I was reading at a launch in the evening, so we kept Sunday free for an early morning trip to Oxwich Bay in Gower, with a celebratory breakfast on the beach.
 As it happened, we left later than planned, as Cwtch came in from the garden the evening before performing the dead squirrel dance - which is essentially the same as the sock dance, only with a different trophy - and took ages to settle down afterwards, which meant it was a long time before we got any sleep.
 (She didn't kill the squirrel, I hasten to add, as it was already quite cold, but she was very excited, very possessive and really rather cross when it was confiscated.)

 Nevertheless, we still managed to arrive at our destination by 9.30am, and settled down to a breakfast of sourdough toast, smashed avocado and boiled eggs, with cappucino, at the beachside bistro.
 We then headed up the path along the edge of the cliff to the little Church of St Illtyd, but there was a service in progress so we couldn't go inside.
 (On a Sunday!
 I ask you!)